hospedales/vscode-aggregate-open-tabs/README.md

   - Detect or redact sensitive data using configurable patterns or environment variables.

 - **Configurable Output**
-  - Output can be formatted as **Markdown**, **Plain Text**, or **HTML**.
+  - Output can be formatted as **Markdown**, **Plain Text**, or **HTML**
-  - Control chunk separation style, code fence languages, extra spacing, and more.
+  - Control chunk separation style, code fence languages, extra spacing, and more
+  - **NEW**: Five customizable summary depths (minimal, basic, standard, detailed, comprehensive)
+  - **NEW**: Preset configurations for different use cases (development, documentation, etc.)

 - **Preview Panel**
-  - View the aggregated result in real time in a separate webview.
+  - View the aggregated result in real time in a separate webview
-  - Automatically refreshes when files are edited.
+  - Automatically refreshes when files are edited
+  - **NEW**: Split view with source and preview
+  - **NEW**: Real-time search with match highlighting
+  - **NEW**: Collapsible sections with smooth animations
+  - **NEW**: Syntax highlighting for code blocks

 - **Selective Aggregation**
-  - Quickly pick and choose which files to include via a Quick Pick interface.
+  - Quickly pick and choose which files to include via a Quick Pick interface

+- **Cross-References & Tags**
+  - Track relationships between files with import/export analysis
+  - Apply custom tags with colors and descriptions
+  - Tag inheritance for directories
+  - Visual representation in preview

 ## Installation